 As I came to find out, you should clean your Dr. Brown’s bottle warmer about once a month, or more frequently if it starts to get funky.
 I first attempted to just clean the water reservoir on the outside with soap and some rigorous shaking but this didn’t touch the smell.
 I realized I had to actually figure out how to clean the thing properly.

-To spare other bottle warmer newbies from funk, here is a run down of why you need to clean your warmer and how to actually do it.
+On to the rundown of why you need to clean your warmer and how to actually do it.

 How to use a Dr. Brown’s Deluxe bottle warmer